What is Idiopathic Hypersomnia (IH)?

 • A problem awakening even with loud alarms, or when being physically awoken.

 • Sleep “drunkenness” upon waking.
 This is an inability to swiftly transition from sleep to wakefulness.
-There is also a desire to go back to sleep.
-This is a very severe form of “inertia” that many people experience on awakening.
-However, “sleep drunkenness” lasts a lot longer.
-There might also be a desire to binge eat on awakening or drink stimulant beverages to “drive-through” this feeling.
+This is a very severe form of “inertia” that many people experience on awakening; however, “sleep drunkenness” lasts a lot longer.
 Patients also report being short-tempered in this sleep drunkenness phase.

 • “Brain fog” while awake; experiencing problems with memory, attention and concentration.